dart-lang/dart-pad/pkgs/dartpad_preview/dartpad_frontend/README.md

 version therefore follows the bundled SDK as its assets are updated.
 Existing pubspecs are preserved.
 Editing files, changing tabs or switching
 SDKs does not modify the initial metadata.
-Choosing a sample creates new metadata and a new workspace.
+Every project load creates a fresh worker and workspace, including restoring saved work or reopening the same sample with the same SDK.
+This prevents worker-local changes, such as pub-cache edits made through the language server, from carrying into another session.
+The previous session and worker are disposed after the old editor unmounts.

 The generated `lib/sdks.g.dart` lists the available bundles.
 An explicit version must match the corresponding Dart or Flutter version in this manifest;